sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Q set1.md

 In Docker, a namespace is a Linux kernel feature that provides process isolation and resource separation.
 Namespaces allow multiple processes to run on a single host while isolating them from each other.
 Docker leverages namespaces to create containers, ensuring that each container has its own isolated environment, including its own file system, network interfaces, and process tree.

 Docker uses several namespaces to achieve this isolation, including:
 1. **PID Namespace**: This namespace isolates the process IDs (PIDs) of containers.
 Each container has its own PID namespace, which means that processes running inside a container are isolated from processes outside the container.
 From inside a container, the process IDs start from 1, making it appear as if the container has its own init process.

 2. **Network Namespace**: The network namespace isolates network-related resources such as network interfaces, routing tables, and firewall rules.
 Each container has its own network namespace, allowing containers to have their own network stack and IP addresses.
 Docker can create virtual Ethernet pairs to connect containers within the same network namespace or bridge containers to the host network.

 3. **Mount Namespace**: The mount namespace isolates the file system mounts for containers.
 Each container has its own isolated file system, which is typically layered on top of the host's file system using the Union File System (UnionFS).
 This allows containers to have their own isolated file system without affecting the host or other containers.

-4. **UTS Namespace**: The UTS namespace isolates the hostname and domain name of containers.
-This means that each container can have its own hostname and domain name, providing further isolation.

-5. **IPC Namespace**: The IPC namespace isolates inter-process communication (IPC) mechanisms like System V IPC and POSIX message queues.
-Containers in different IPC namespaces cannot directly communicate via these mechanisms.

-6. **User Namespace**: The user namespace allows mapping of user and group IDs between the container and the host.
-This provides a level of user privilege isolation, allowing non-root users inside a container to have different user and group IDs than the host.

 ## What is dockerhub
 Docker Hub is a cloud-based platform provided by Docker, Inc. that serves as a public registry for Docker images.
 It is one of the most popular and widely used container image registries in the Docker ecosystem.
 Docker Hub allows developers and organizations to publish, store, and share Docker images, making it easier to distribute containerized applications and components.